-The Academic Standards Committee of Florida Southern College has established a procedure to insure due process in the resolution of grievances arising from disputes over grades.
-Cases in which resolution has not been achieved by informal or formal negotiations among the students, faculty members, department chairs or the Dean of the College may be remanded by the Dean of the College to the Academic Standards Committee for review.
+Florida Southern College has established a procedure for the resolution of grievances arising from disputes over grades.
+Cases in which resolution has not been achieved by informal or formal negotiations among the students, faculty members, department chairs or the Dean of the College may be remanded by the Dean of the College to the Academic Appeals Board for review.

-The Academic Standards Committee will consider each case, has the authority to make final recommendations, and will make every effort to preserve both the substance and the appearance of impartiality and fairness.
-In the event that a member of the Committee is directly involved in the case, that member will not participate.
-If that member is the chair of the Committee, the Committee will elect a chair, pro tem.
+The Academic Appeals Board will consider each case, has the authority to make final recommendations, and will make every effort to preserve both the substance and the appearance of impartiality and fairness.
+In the event that a member of the Board is directly involved in the case, that member will not participate.
+If that member is the chair of the Board, the Board will elect a chair, pro tem.

-The Committee may make a determination without a hearing.
-In the event of a hearing by the Committee, a vote will be taken by secret ballot.
+The Board may make a determination without a hearing.
+In the event of a hearing by the Board , a vote will be taken by secret ballot.
 In either case the results will be communicated in writing by the chair to the Dean of the College.
 The Dean of the College will communicate the final decision to the student and the faculty member.